See how to make a DIY scarecrow costume in no time and with thrift store finds!

 - Tied raffia around the top and then added the other embellishments to jazz it up.

-He then donned it again a couple days later for the real trick-or-treating fun on Halloween, then once more a few days later for a little blog photoshoot….hey, I wanted some nice high-quality photos with my DSLR instead of quick on-the-fly iPhone ones!
+He then donned it again a couple days later for the real trick-or-treating fun on Halloween, then once more a few days later for a little blog photoshoot.

 I know I’ll cherish these images and memories for years to come. :)

-Make sure you check out my other Halloween & Fall goodies, including these fun posts!
+Make sure you check out my other Halloween & Fall ideas, including these fun projects!